(For a downloadable pdf of this document,).

 Q. What is the timeline for this process?

 A: Although it varies somewhat, faculty review of applications is typically completed by the second week in January, and interview invitations are usually communicated by the 3rd week in January.
-The interview day is usually on a Friday in mid-February, and final admissions decisions are made prior to March 1.
+The interview day is usually on a Friday in early-to-mid-February, and final admissions decisions are made prior to March 1.

 Q: If I’m invited for an interview, what should I expect?